What are the benefits of working with a security consultant?

-Headline-grabbing cyber attacks, you know the ones, “multi-national company ‘X’, has been hit by ransomware and has been demanded to pay a gazillion bitcoins” can lull the rest of us with fairly regular-sized businesses, into a false sense that cyber-security isn’t really necessary.
+Headline-grabbing cyber attacks, you know the ones, “multi-national company ‘X’, has been hit by ransomware and has been demanded to pay a gazillion bitcoins”, or global company, hit by supply chain attack (such as the Kaseya or Solarwinds attacks in the last few years) can lull the rest of us with fairly regular-sized businesses, into a false sense that cyber-security isn’t really necessary.

 “We’re an SME” I hear you say, “we’re not cash-rich, who would waste their time targeting us?”

 It’s a common and mistakenly held view, but just because horror stories concerning large organisations are the ones you tend to hear about; it doesn’t mean you’re not a target.
 You don’t have to take our word for it.

 There isn’t one style of cyber-attack and there isn’t one type of hacker.
 It’s not just your ability to pay big ransoms that is attractive to hackers.
 Your intellectual property or your customer’s personal data both have value to someone out there and there’s a market for most data sets on the dark web.